Jiisala/Tira-labra-2022/README.md

 The program is called dungeon generator, but really the resulting patterns can be used for variety of different purposes.
 I have designed this mainly level maps in mind, but that should not discourage other possibilities.

+Detailed explanation of the algorithms can be found in the Implementation report.
+Link to it is bit furhter bellow.
+It is still work in progress, but it should be complete enough to understand what is happening inside the program.

 ## Poetry commands:

 before first run, to se up dependencies